Risks and causes of nasal and sinus cancers

 - Cloth fibres - people who work in the textile manufacturing may be exposed to these fibres

-A long term follow up study has shown a greatly increased risk of nasal cancer in people treated with radiotherapy for hereditary retinoblastoma.
-There is no increased risk if the retinoblastoma was not hereditary.
+A long term follow up study has shown an increased risk of nasal cancer in people treated with radiotherapy for hereditary retinoblastoma compared to the general population.

 There are also possible risk factors.
 This means some researchers suspect they may be risk factors, but there isn’t enough evidence to be sure.
 These include

-One large study has shown that people who have had non Hodgkin lymphoma have roughly double the risk of nasal cavity cancer of the general population.
+A study has shown that people who have had non Hodgkin lymphoma have more than double the risk of nasal cavity cancer compared to the general population.

 Question about cancer?
 Contact our information nurse team